 - For toolkit, training resources and other information, visit the Emory Centers for Training and Technical Assistance.

 - Order or download the CDCs free brochures and posters.

 - Download Tobacco Cessation for Persons with Mental Illnesses: A Toolkit for Mental Health Providers to for information on how to help those you serve quit smoking.

-- Learn not to create a smoke-free setting in Tobacco-Free Living in Psychiatric Settings: A Best-Practices Toolkit Promoting Wellness and Recovery.
+- Learn to create a smoke-free setting in Tobacco-Free Living in Psychiatric Settings: A Best-Practices Toolkit Promoting Wellness and Recovery.